Nmloury/RepData_PeerAssessment1/PA1_template.md

 activitydatanew$typeofday <- factor(activitydatanew$typeofday, ordered = FALSE)
 ```

-I can now create a time series plot of the 5-minute interval and the average number of steps taken, averaged across all weekday days or weekend days.
-I'll first create  a new dataset, *intervalstepnew*, that will allow me to generate the plot.
+We can now create a time series plot of the 5-minute interval and the average number of steps taken, averaged across all weekday days or weekend days.
+We'll first create  a new dataset, *intervalstepnew*, that will allow us to generate the plot.

 ```r